Couch grass

 Dull green, long, flat and slightly keeled.
 Both surfaces are loosely hairy.

 Familiar perennial spreading by extensive long, stout and sharply pointed white rhizomes.
 The flower head might be confused with perennial rye-grass.
-However the spikelets of couch lie flat against the stem, unlike perennial rye-grass where the spikelets are at 90° to the stem.
+However, the spikelets of couch lie flat against the stem, unlike perennial rye-grass where the spikelets are at 90° to the stem.

-Very common in arable and waste ground.
+Common in arable and waste ground.
 Heavy populations cause lodging and harvest losses.
 Seed production is variable and low with spread mainly by rhizomes.
 Rhizome production can be up to 15 t/ha on light soils.

 In arable land couch grass spreads mainly by the creeping underground stems (rhizomes) although the seed is also an important means of spread.